Cape Painting and Carpentry, Inc.

 Stove and counter Sink, counter, fridge, door to pantry

 The butcherblock counter to the left of the stove had been in the house where the owner grew up.
 She sanded it down and refinished it, per our instructions.
 The rest of the counters, including the granite under the picture window, was purchased new.
 The pantry, visible through the doorway in the right hand photo, is also the laundry room.
-The ceiling fan distributes warm air in the winter and circulates/cools interior air in the summer.

 This kitchen was a true collaboration.
 The owners knew basically what they wanted -- we knew how to make it happen.